 SINGHAL Gotra Boy 24/5'10" Wrkg. in Marine 9Lac PA seeks B'ful Convent Edu.
 Girl.
 Send BHP at 6/10 Exclusive Bahar, Sahara States, Jankipuram, Lucknow-21.
-Cont: 09935754760 chapter we look at only two of these structural changes namely industrialisation and urbanisation.
+Cont:- 09935754760 being new political, economic and social structural changes.
+In this chapter we look at only two of these structural changes namely industrialisation and urbanisation.
 While the focus is on specific colonial context, we also briefly touch on developments after independence.